artofcodelabs/rdux/README.md

 ### 🚑 Recovering from Exceptions

-Rdux creates a `Rdux::FailedAction` when an exception is raised during the execution of an action.
+Rdux captures exceptions raised during the execution of an action and sets the `Rdux::Action#ok` attribute to `false`.
-The `up_payload` is retained, but having only the input data is often not enough to retry an action.
+The `payload` is retained, but having only the input data is often not enough to retry an action.
 It is crucial to capture data obtained during the action’s execution, up until the exception occurred.
-This can be done by using `opts[:up_result]` to store all necessary data incrementally.
+This can be done by using `opts[:result]` to store all necessary data incrementally.
-The assigned data will then be available as the `up_result` argument in the `Rdux::FailedAction`.
+The assigned data will then be available as the `Rdux::Action#result` attribute.

 Example:

 ```ruby
 class CreditCard
   class Charge